sgf/LiteDB/README.md

 ### Fork Description

+Now this repo bug is merage into the org-repo

-Now: this fork only fixed a `Self BsonRef` bug    https://github.com/mbdavid/LiteDB/issues/2310
+~~Now: this fork only fixed a `Self BsonRef` bug    https://github.com/mbdavid/LiteDB/issues/2310,~~

 ~~Due to the many bugs in the LiteDB main library, the author may not be able to actively maintain it due to unknown reasons.
 Therefore, I will maintain this Fork branch for the time being.~~
 ~~My maintenance plan is :~~